|08-28-2012, 07:58 AM||#1|

 WOE: Bernstein-Pastoral; Laws of Small Numbers

-Start Date: Maintenance since 2000
+Start Date: Maintenance since 2001, VLC for six years now!

 Hi, Blondie.
 I found Dr. Kurt Harris' recommendations at his blog, Archevore, to make good sense.
 Here is a condensation of his recommendations.